Vertex cover: Computational problem

 OUTPUT: Smallest number $k$ such that $G$ has a vertex cover of size $k$.

 If the problem is stated as a decision problem, it is called the vertex cover problem:

 INSTANCE: Graph $G$ and positive integer $k$.

 QUESTION: Does $G$ have a vertex cover of size at most $k$?

+They are equivalent under polynomial-time reduction by using binary search.
 The vertex cover problem is an NP-complete problem: it was one of Karp's 21 NP-complete problems.
 It is often used in computational complexity theory as a starting point for NP-hardness proofs.

 ILP formulation

 Assume that every vertex has an associated cost of $c(v)\geq 0$.

 The (weighted) minimum vertex cover problem can be formulated as the following integer linear program (ILP).